ibm-cloud-docs/containers/cs_istio.md

 ### Step 5: Removing the Istio operator and IOPs
 {: #migrate_uninstall_operator}

 Delete the Istio operator deployment, service account, cluster role binding, cluster role, and all IOPs.
+Istio was transfered from the in-cluster Istio operator to the `istioctl` based installation.
+Now you can clean up the remains of the in-cluster Istio operator installation while it is scaled down.
 {: shortdesc}

 1. Run the following commands to delete the istio operator deployment: